svc333/overview/feedback.md

 # Submitting feedback
 {: #feedback}

 We want to hear from you!
 You can submit feedback for the {{site.data.keyword.Bluemix_notm}} team on the documentation or the console.
-You can use a few different methods to provide feedback:
+You can choose from a few different methods to provide feedback.

-* Use the **Feedback** button to provide a comment about a specific page of documentation or area of the console user interface that you particularly like or are having trouble with.
-* Use the **Edit in GitHub** link at the top of any documentation page to provide a suggested edit for the content by using the GitHub pull request method.
-* Open an issue in GitHub for documentation to be updated or improved by providing a comment or request for clarification on a specific subject.
-* Submit an idea for improving the product or a specific service in the {{site.data.keyword.Bluemix_notm}} ideas portal.
+{: shortdesc}

 ## Submitting a comment with the feedback button
 {: #feedback-button}